BRANDS

 Missoni

-Ottavio and Rosita Missoni started Missoni in Italy in 1953.
-The brand became synonymous with knitwear experimentation and the zigzag pattern that basically functions as a signature on sight.
-It’s one of the few labels where textile is the identity.
+Missoni became synonymous with knitwear experimentation and the zigzag pattern that basically functions as a signature on sight.
+It is one of the few labels where textile is the identity.

 -